Code execution

 assert item.text == "chunk 1\nchunk 2"

 CodeExecutionChunk events contain partial output.
-The final CodeExecutionResult still contains the complete output.
+The final CodeExecutionResult contains the complete, aggregated output.

 Capturing plots

-Plots are automatically captured as PNG files in the images directory.
-Use images_dir to customize the location:
+Plots are automatically captured as PNG files.
+Set images_dir to specify the output directory:

 code = """